ai03-2725/receptionist-discord-roles-bot/docs/ButtonMessageEditor.md

 /buttoneditor deploy
 ```
 The above would create a message with a button which would toggle the `@Testing` role on press.

+### Tips
+- Discord mobile allows for entering multiline text into text options of slash commands.
+  Use this to enter multi-line body text when using `/buttoneditor setbody`.